ottnorml/foaas-slack/README.md

-# FoAaS
+# FOAAS
-Fuck Off As A Service - Slack outgoing webhook interface to FOaaS (http://www.foaas.com/)
+Fuck Off As A Service - Slack outgoing webhook interface to FOaaS (https://foaas.com/)

 # Set Up:
-FoAaS can be used as an outgoing webhook or a slash command.
+FOAAS can be used as an outgoing webhook or a slash command.

 ## Slash command:
 * Create a Slash Command with the URL `https://foaaslack.herokuapp.com/fuckoff_slashcommand`